Kong/docs.konghq.com/app/gateway/2.8.x/plugin-development/entities-cache.md

 ### Update or delete a custom entity

-Every time a cached custom entity is updated or deleted in the datastore (i.e. using the Admin API), it creates an inconsistency between the data in the datastore, and the data cached in the Kong nodes' memory.
-To avoid this inconsistency, we need to evict the cached entity from the in-memory store and force Kong to request it again from the datastore.
+Every time a cached custom entity is updated or deleted in the data store (i.e. using the Admin API), it creates an inconsistency between the data in the data store, and the data cached in the Kong nodes' memory.
+To avoid this inconsistency, we need to evict the cached entity from the in-memory store and force Kong to request it again from the data store.
 We refer to this process as cache invalidation.